ahcombs/bayesactR/README.md

 ## Prerequisites: downloading and installing the BayesACT C package

-If you want to use this package to run BayesACT simulations, you must first also download and install the [BayesACT C package](https://github.com/jessehoey/bayesact).
-In future iterations of this package, I hope to provide functions that will help users get the BayesACT C package set up, but for now, there are a few steps that must be done manually.
+If you want to use this package to run BayesACT simulations, you must first also download and install the BayesACT C package.
+Contact a developer and you will be sent a link to download a zip file containing this code.

-To get the most recent version of the BayesACT C package, visit [its GitHub repo](https://github.com/jessehoey/bayesact) and either clone the repo to a local directory (recommended; this enables you to more easily update to the latest GitHub version) or download and decompress the ZIP file.
-Make a note of the file path of the top level directory–you will need this for some of the functions in this package.
+Make a note of the file path of the top level directory for the C code–you will need this for some of the functions in this package.
 The version of BayesACT that bayesactR is currently set up to work with is listed at the top of this readme–I recommend that you install this same version if possible.

 The C package requires a few other pieces of software–see its documentation for information beyond what is included here.
 In summary,